Going on vacation? What about your guppy fish? How they will survive? What should you do with your fish while on holiday?

-In this article I will teach you how to prepare your aquarium and guppies for your longer absence.
-Will show you some really good tricks you can do to keep your aquarium in best shape while you enjoying your vacation.
+In this article, I will teach you how to prepare your aquarium and guppies for your long absence.
+Will show you some really good tricks you can do to keep your aquarium in the best shape while you enjoying your vacation.

 If you are going away for a few days, you should not worry about your guppy fish, especially, if you do regular tank maintenance.
 Your fish will be just fine 2-3 days without food.

 However, if you are going on a longer trip, more than one week, you have to prepare your fish and tank.

 Regular maintenance of your fish tank is a must to keep your fish healthy.
 If you are leaving your aquarium for a longer period, the things you do regularly might not be enough to keep water parameters at normal levels.